Amateur Satellite Contacts

 In V/U mode where the downlink frequency is the 70-cm frequency, this will mean adjusting your receive frequency from a higher value received on approach to a lower value received as the satellite passes by and departs.
 For mode U/V, the uplink UHF frequency must be adjusted from a lower value to a higher value during the pass, as your transmitted frequency will be received by the satellite as a slightly higher value during approach and as a slightly lower value during departure.

-For the AO-85 Fox-1A satellite currently active (late 2015 into 2016), AMSAT has published recommendations for Doppler corrections in operating recommendations, reproduced here.
-Five channels with uplink frequency increases in 5 kHz steps from 435.170 to 435.190 MHz are recommended.
+For the AO-91 Fox-1B currently operating (late 2021 into 2022), AMSAT has published recommendations for Doppler corrections (here) and other operating recommendations.
+For Doppler corrections, five channels with uplink frequency increase in 5 kHz steps from 435.240 to 435.260 MHz are recommended.
 AMSAT also suggests a full duplex listening arrangement so that you can hear when frequency changes are warranted – listen with another HT, and perhaps use headphones to avoid the audio feedback in your uplink transmission.

 On-Air Procedures: The on-air procedures and etiquette for amateur satellite contacts is only slightly different from normal repeater ops.
 Because the opportunity for contacts is brief – a few minutes at best – and because the area of coverage of a satellite is vast and may involve numerous operators attempting contacts, keep contact exchanges very brief.
 Usually just an exchange of call signs and locations is made in any single contact.
 Typically, the Maidenhead grid square locator is used to identify geographic position, so be sure that you know your grid square before you attempt satellite contacts.
 [Here is a great utility for finding and examining grid squares.]